JasonHunter95/hospital-model/README.md

 ## Configuration

-The `config.py` module provides a hierarchical configuration system with ready-to-use scenario bundles, modular presets, and helper functions for the master hospital model.
+The `config.py` module provides a hierarchical configuration system with ready-to-use scenario bundles, modular presets for the master hospital model.
+Helper functions for accessing and customizing configurations are included in `config_helpers.py`.

 ### Quick Start with Scenarios